Livingstone Federation Summary Register of Business Interests

 |Diana Crisp||Co-opted||1/1/15||4 years||Federation||None||None||None|

-Anna Harris, Chair of Governors and Parent Governor
+Anna Harris, Chair of Governors and Co-opted Governor

 I first started volunteering as a Parent Governor in 2008.
 I am assistant manager of a local disability rights organisation, supporting adults who have a learning disability to speak up for themselves.
 I also hold a Certificate in Teaching in the Lifelong Learning Sector.
 I am passionate about making a difference and working together to give the children in our local community the very best start in life.